 Child Care Licensing, Accreditation, and Quality Rating

-Child care centers and family/group child care homes should be currently registered or licensed by the State of Michigan Department of Licensing and Regulatory Affairs (LARA), Child Care Licensing Division.
+Child care centers and family or group child care homes should be currently registered or licensed by the State of Michigan Department of Licensing and Regulatory Affairs (LARA), Child Care Licensing Division.
 Ask for proof of current licensure from the State of Michigan.

-In addition, as you search for child care centers and homes on the State of Michigan child care database, click on State Report and then Reports Available for each program, and carefully review the recent Inspection, Renewal, and any Special Investigation Reports.
+In addition, as you search for child care centers and homes on the State of Michigan child care database, click on Child Care Licensing Report and then Audit Reports for each program, and carefully review the recent Inspection, Renewal, and any Special Investigation Reports.
 The fewer rules-violations, the better -- especially if they are recent violations, and ones that could affect the safety and well-being of children.

-Every licensed program is required to have a Licensing Notebook of all state-inspection reports (since 2010) available for you -- ask to review it during your first visit.
-For a center or home program that you are seriously considering, older reports (dating back to the year 2000 or so) are available via a Freedom of Information Act (FOIA) request.
+Every licensed program is required to have a Licensing Notebook of all state-inspection reports (since 2010) available for you to review.
+For a center or home program that you are seriously considering, older reports (dating back to the year 2000 or so) are also available via a Freedom of Information Act (FOIA) request.
 You can submit an online FOIA request for "any and all existing reports for all licenses held by that licensee (i.e., the child care provider/owner/director by her first and last name), and any and all reports involving disciplinary action."
 Those reports will be emailed or mailed to you for your review.